protocolbuffers/protobuf/js/README.md

 Once you have `protoc` compiled, you can run the tests by typing:

     $ cd js
+    # Here the js folder is the working folder of your project,
+    # it can be any other name according to your actual circumstances
     $ npm install
     $ npm test